Norden bombsight: Production, problems, and Army standardization

 Expansion of Norden bombsight production to a final total of six factories took several years.
 The USAAF demanded additional production to meet their needs, and eventually arranged for the Victor Adding Machine company to gain a manufacturing license, and then Remington Rand.
-Ironically, during this period the U.S. Navy abandoned the Norden in favor of dive bombing, reducing the demand.
-By the end of the war, Norden and its subcontractors had produced 72,000 M-9 bombsights for the U.S. Army Air Force alone, costing $8,800 each.
+Ironically, during this period the US Navy abandoned the Norden in favor of dive bombing, reducing the demand.
+By the end of the war, Norden and its subcontractors had produced 72,000 M-9 bombsights for the US Army Air Force alone, costing $8,800 each.

 Description and operation

 A page from the Bombardier's Information File (BIF) that describes the components and controls of the Norden Bombsight.
 The separation of the stabilizer and sight head is evident.

 Background

 Typical bombsights of the pre-war era worked on the "vector bombsight" principle introduced with the World War I Course Setting Bomb Sight.
 These systems consisted of a slide rule-type calculator that was used to calculate the effects of the wind on the bomber based on simple vector arithmetic.
 The mathematical principles are identical to those on the E6B calculator used to this day.

 In operation, the bombardier would first take a measurement of the wind speed using one of a variety of methods, and then dial that speed and direction into the bombsight.
 This would move the sights to indicate the direction the plane should fly to take it directly over the target with any cross-wind taken into account, and also set the angle of the iron sights to account for the wind's effect on ground speed.

 These systems had two primary problems in terms of accuracy.
 The first was that there were several steps that had to be carried out in sequence in order to set up the bombsight correctly, and there was limited time to do all of this during the bomb run.
 As a result, the accuracy of the wind measurement was always limited, and errors in setting the equipment or making the calculations were common.
 The second problem was that the sight was attached to the aircraft, and thus moved about during maneuvers, during which time the bombsight would not point at the target.
 As the aircraft had to maneuver in order to make the proper approach, this limited the time allowed to accurately make corrections.
 This combination of issues demanded a long bomb run.

 Experiments had shown that adding a stabilizer system to a vector bombsight would roughly double the accuracy of the system.
 This would allow the bombsight to remain level while the aircraft maneuvered, giving the bombardier more time to make his adjustments, as well as reducing or eliminating mis-measurements when sighting off of non-level sights.
 However, this would not have any effect on the accuracy of the wind measurements, nor the calculation of the vectors.
 The Norden attacked all of these problems.